dotnet/docs/docs/core/install/windows.md

 ## Install with PowerShell automation

-The [dotnet-install scripts](../tools/dotnet-install-script.md) are used for CI automation and nonadmin installs of the runtime.
+The [dotnet-install scripts](../tools/dotnet-install-script.md) are used for CI automation and non-admin installs of the runtime.
 You can download the script from the [dotnet-install script reference page](../tools/dotnet-install-script.md).

 The script defaults to installing the latest [long term support (LTS)](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) version, which is .NET 8.
 You can choose a specific release by specifying the `Channel` switch.
 Include the `Runtime` switch to install a runtime.
 Otherwise, the script installs the SDK.